glf30/3c-relational-databases/assignment/readme.md

 - Create a router for movies with routes:
   - `POST /api/movies` — to create a movie.
+  - `GET /api/movies` - Return all movies and through using queries, allow the user to filter movies by genre
   - `GET /api/movies/:movieId` — to get a movie with all reviews associated with that movie.
-  - `GET /api/movies` - Return all movies and through using queries, allow the user to filter movies by genre
+(Do this after setting up a POST route for your reviews) (see HINT for help)

 - Create a router for reviews with route:
   - `GET /api/reviews` - get all reviews